-Quick Summary/Review: This novel is a hidden gem.
-It has a little bit of everything; a love story, a friendship so complex it will give you a newfound love for your own friends, and WASPY socialites, all set in 1938, when people still knew how to party.
+Read it, or save your time?
+I highly recommend.
+It has a little bit of everything; a love story, a friendship so complex it will give you a newfound love for your own friends, and WASPY socialites, all set in 1930’s when people still knew how to party.
 Oh, and a surprising (if not a bit farfetched) ending.

 What’s it about?
 There is a lot going on here, so I will just hit the highlights.
 Lily Dane goes to Seaview, Rhode Island where she and her family have summered with other rich, yuppie families for years.
 All is well at first – she hangs out on the beach with her adorable little sister, her somewhat nagging mother, and hilarious Aunt.
 Then, her cousin and ex-best friend, Budgie Greenwald (Budgie is a great name), returns to town.
 Budgie is now married to Nick Greenwald, Lily’s ex-fiancee, which causes quite the gossip around town.